 The cracks in the Residential Property Market are showing – turnover of properties is down by 60% and the whole industry, including construction, is screeching to a halt.
 None of this is helping us navigate our way through the post-Brexit era, nor building homes for the vulnerable.

 Lest we forget, there is an intrinsic link between the Residential Property Market, retail spending and economic growth.
+When one is up, they are all up.
+The current situation with the Residential Property Market is unsustainable and every effort should be made to try and keep it on an even keel.

 Now that we’ve gone cold turkey over the fiscal heroin of Quantitative Easing and cheap money, the economy desperately needs the stimulus of a growing residential property market.
 This helps everyone with a mortgage, so that their debt shrinks in relation to equity, as values gently rise.